Chester, the Cat

 "Where am I going to find the money for another car?" she moaned as she sat at her grandmother's kitchen table, eating a bowl of granola cereal for breakfast.

 A second, less urgent but more cataclysmic question wracked her brain, a question she dared not utter.
 How long would it be until the nursing home bills ate up the old woman's assets?
 Where would Carrie go if the house had to be sold?

 "It's not fair," she cried.
 "Why spend all that time and money keeping a half-comatose, ninety-three-year-old woman alive?"

-That afternoon, as Carrie and Sophie sat watching an old Bette Davis movie on the portable TV in Norma's room, Nurse Jenner walked in with the old woman's medication in a small paper cup.
+Later that afternoon, as Carrie and Great Aunt Sophie sat watching an old Bette Davis movie on the portable television in Norma's room, Nurse Jenner walked in with the old woman's medication in a small paper cup.

-"Why don't you leave the pills?"
+"Why don't you leave her pills with me?"
 Sophie offered.
 "I'll give them to her when she wakes up."

 At 2:45, during the commercial break of the Bette Davis movie, Sophie went into the bathroom.
 As soon as she heard the door click shut behind her, Carrie picked up the red and yellow capsule that stabilized her grandmother's blood pressure, opened it and poured the white powder into a vase of flowers at the old woman's bedside.

-God helps them that help themselves, she thought.
+God helps them that help themselves, she thought without guilt.